|

 During my drive, I spotted a number of Ringneck pheasants and feral goats, as well as a Chukar partridge at the summit.

-A Chukar partridge spotted at the Haleakala National Park summit
+Chukar partridge at the summit of Haleakala National Park

 The landscape of the Haleakala volcano rises from a lush valley beneath a waterfall at sea level to a red desert of cinder cones at the summit.

-At approximately 7,000 feet, you will arrive at the park entrance, and it’s another 3,000 feet and another ½ hour’s drive to reach the summit.
+At approximately 7,000 feet, we arrived at the park entrance, and it’s another 3,000 feet and another ½ hour’s drive to reach the summit.

 Haleakala National Park sign

 The entrance fee is USD 30 per vehicle and is suitable for three days.
-Alternatively, you can buy a Tri Park annual pass for USD 55, which gets you into Haleakala National Park, Hawaii Volcanoes, and Pu‘uhonua o Hōnaunau National Historical Park.
+Alternatively, the USD 55 Tri Park annual pass gives access to Haleakala National Park, Hawaii Volcanoes, and Pu‘uhonua o Hōnaunau National Historical Park.

-Once you reach the park, you are in the “Kua Mauna,” the land above the clouds, where people never dwell for long.
+At the park, we were in the “Kua Mauna,” the land above the clouds, where people never dwell for long.

 Facts About Haleakala National Park